 How To Fix MS Access Query Corruption Error 3340?

-MS Access queries are built with numerous conditional statements, so minor changes in the queries can results into complete damage of the maintained database.
-To resolve issues of such database damages, the best way is to restore data from an updated backup copy of database.
-But what if there is no backup of database available to restore corrupt Access database data.
+MS Access queries are built with numerous conditional statements, so minor changes in the queries can result in complete damage to the maintained database.
+To resolve issues of such database damages, the best way is to restore data from an updated backup copy of the database.
+But what if there is no backup of the database available to restore corrupt Access database data.

 Method 1: Clear All Name AutoCorrect Options

 If you don’t have the proper and complete backup then also you need not to worry.
-Because this times also you can easily troubleshoot and resolve this issue on your own.
-For that you need to clear all Name AutoCorrect options.
-To perform this follow the below mentioned steps:
+Because these times also you can easily troubleshoot and resolve this issue on your own.
+For that, you need to clear all Name AutoCorrect options.
+To perform this follow the below-mentioned steps:

 - Hit the Options button on Tools menu to open up the Options dialog box.

-- After opening of the dialog box tap to the General
+- After the opening of the dialog box tap to the General

 - Track name AutoCorrect into